acary/netcomms1/README.md

 Purpose:

-This document outlines a basic network configuration and includes methods for disrupting and reparing the network.
+This document outlines a basic network configuration.